 Marion joined The Open Door as a tutor, to help struggling students become confident in their reading and spelling abilities and to convince them that they can become successful people—ready and capable of taking on new challenges in their education and careers.

 Leigha is an ESL teacher who loves the English language and coming up with creative and engaging activities that help students learn.
 She earned her Bachelor Degree in Intercultural Studies at Ambrose University in Calgary, studied Elementary Education at Taylor University College in Edmonton, and has her TESL Diploma (teaching English as a Second Language).
-She is currently working on a course offered through the University of London which specializes in best practice in teaching literacy to children with dyslexia.
+She completed the course “Supporting Children with Difficulties in Reading and Writing" through the University of London and is certified in the Barton Reading and Spelling System.
 She taught English as a Second Language to newcomers to Canada.
-Leigha loves working with people of various cultures and spent a year living in the Republic of Congo where she volunteered at an orphanage and hospital where she taught English.
-She also enjoyed telling stories, doing crafts, and singing with the children.

-She is also a busy mother of twin boys and a daughter (all toddlers).
-She loves being a mother to her three children, getting outside for walks, baking, puzzles, and playing Scrabble.
+She is also a busy mother of twin boys and a daughter.
+She loves being a mother to her three children, getting outside for walks, reading, baking, and playing board games.

 She started working with The Open Door because she appreciates the value of working with students one on one to allow them to get the support they need to overcome obstacles and meet their academic goals.

 “I love seeing how quickly students gain confidence and improve their reading and spelling in a short period of time.
-It is always great to hear that students are reading more, have moved up a reading level, and are making fewer spelling errors.”
+It is always great to hear that students are reading more, have moved up a reading level, and have improved their writing.”

 Richard is a very experienced elementary teacher.
 He enjoys working with students to build confidence by employing various teaching strategies.
 By developing a positive and fun learning environment, he believes students can achieve successful results.
 He has taught for many years in elementary schools in Halifax and at two independent schools in Ottawa.
 Richard is a graduate of St. Francis Xavier University, The University of New Brunswick (B.Ed.) and the University of Ottawa (MPE).